Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 Buff Silkie Chicken

 Here are a few facts about Silkie bantam chickens.
-A few things make the Silkie Bantam chicken stand out from other breeds.
+The Silkie Bantam chicken differs from other breeds in a few ways.

-2. They are often used in Asian medicine for their believed healing properties.
+2. People in Asian medicine frequently use them for their believed healing properties.

-3. In some cultures, they are considered good luck and are given as gifts for weddings and other auspicious occasions.
+3. In certain cultures, they are seen as symbols of good luck.
+People often give them as gifts for weddings and other special events.

-4. Silkie chickens have been featured in various movies and TV shows, including “Parks and Recreation” and “The Ellen Show.”
+4. Various movies and TV shows, including “Parks and Recreation” and “The Ellen Show,” have featured Silkie chickens.

 6. Silkie chickens’ unique feathers lack barbicels, which means they cannot fly.